LordOfWalruses/Arjuns-BSE-Projects/index.md

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.

+  Steps to opening arduino libraries folder: Search Arduino in your file hub (finder for mac, windows button for windows).
+The folder should simply be named Arduino.
+In the Arduino folder, there should be a folder called libraries.
+Open that folder.
+In that folder are all of the files for your libraries.
+If you want to change them, simply open them and edit them.
+If you are looking to edit the hexapod code, open the FNHR folder (still in the libraries folder).
+In that, open the src folder.
+You can replace the entire src folder with the modified version included, or you can try to edit it on your own!

+  If you want to add a library manually, you can simply drag and drop a folder to it.
+For example, if you want to add the ArduCAM folder, open the libraries folder, and simply drag and drop the Arducam folder included into the library.

 # Code
 I put the following code in the FNHR.cpp file in the src file of the library FNHR, used to control the robot.
 The full customizedcode I used to upload is included in this branch, but this is most of the basic code that made sure that the robot doesn't just run into a wall: